Sauna Dynamics – What Is A Sauna and How A Sauna Works

 When we are sitting in a sauna, everything in there, including the walls and the person sitting next to us, is emitting radiant heat.
 Any radiant heat that reaches us and is warmer than our skin will be absorbed and potentially felt.

-Radiant heat is however absolutely directional and so felt unevenly on our body.
+Radiant is Absolutely Directional – and so is felt unevenly on our body.
 You feel it only from where it is emanating and it can somewhat easily be blocked.
 Radiant is like light from a flashlight shining on someone in a dark room – where there’s light is radiant heat.
 And where there are shadows is not.
 We’ll be warm or hot where there is light but cooler or cold where there are shadows.
 In a sauna we want to be heated very evenly, caressed, radiant doesn’t do that.

 14b Low key nude boudoir